morrowmoss-studios/morrowmoss.com/README.md

-# 🌿 Morrowmoss Studios
+# 🌿 MorrowMoss Studios

-**morrowmoss.com** — the digital woodland for Morrowmoss Studios, an indie game studio handcrafting fae-touched worlds and queer-centered adventures.
+**morrowmoss.com** — the digital woodland for MorrowMoss Studios, an indie game studio handcrafting fae-touched worlds and queer-centered adventures.

 ---

 ## 🪵 About this site

-This is the official website for Morrowmoss Studios.
+This is the official website for MorrowMoss Studios.
 Built with [Next.js](https://nextjs.org/) for speed, flexibility, and future-proof mossiness.

 - ✨ **Built with:** Next.js 15, React, TypeScript